Home > Camino Frances Guide > Camino Frances Stages > Stage 3: Zubiri to Pamplona

 • The path is quite exposed in places so if there is rain, wind or hot sun it could be an issue.

 • If you suffer from blisters, they could start to cause you problems and become unwanted companions today.
-Don’t ignore a blister or a hotspot.
+Donโ€™t ignore a blister or a hotspot.
 Take care of them and dress and protect them as needed.

-• Your legs are tired.
-You will be so happy to reach the gates of Pamplona.
+• Your legs are tired.ย You will be so happy to reach the gates of Pamplona.

 My Final Thoughts on the Zubiri to Pamplona Stage

-My advice is follow the arrows today and avoid the variants (unless you want to ring the bell at the church).
-Make sure you’ve booked a bed in Pamplona and take your time, there’s a lot of beauty in today’s stage.
+My advice is follow the arrows today and avoid the variants, go ring the bell at the church and make sure youโ€™ve booked a bed in Pamplona.
+Take your time, thereโ€™s a lot of beauty in todayโ€™s stage.
+And if you can spare the day, have a rest and explore this fabulous city!

 Colleen finding Henningway in Cafe Iruna in Pamplona